joandre/MCL_spark/README.md

 Most of the following solutions were developed by Stijn van Dongen.
 More could come based on matrix distribution state.

  * Add self loop to each node.
 This is generally used to satisfy aperiodic condition of graph Markov chain.
 More than an optimization, this is required to avoid the non-convergence of MCL because of the infinite alternation between different states (depending on the period).
 Default weight allocated is the maximum weight of every edges related to the current node.
 To stay as closed as possible of the true graph, self loop weights can be decreased.
  * Most of big graphs are sparse because of their nature.
 For example, in a social graph, people are not related to every other users but mostly to relatives, friends or colleagues (depending on the nature of the social network).
 In inflation and expansion steps, "weak" connections weight tends to zero (since it is the goal to detect strong connections in order to bring out clusters) without reaching it.
-In order to take advantage of sparsity representation of the graph, this value should be set to zero after each iteration, if it is lower than a very small epsilon (e.g. 0.01).
+In order to keep the graph sparse, we can adopt three strategies:
+    1. Set every small values to zero regarding a threshold.
+This can be dangerous when a large percentage of global weight belongs to small edges.
+Currently, this is the only strategy available.
+    2. Keep k largest values for each node.
+Can be very expensive for very large k and a high number of nonzero entries.
+    3. Mix the two strategies so a threshold pruning is first applied to reduce exact pruning cost.
  * In order to improve convergence test speed, MCL author proposed a more efficient way to proceed.
 (Not Implemented Yet)

 ## Implementation thoughts

 ### Spark matrices universe
 As explained in introduction, this program is exclusively based on scala matrices Spark API.
-Two main matrix types are explored to realize inflation, expansion and normalization step: [IndexedRowMatrix](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.mllib.linalg.distributed.IndexedRowMatrix) and [BlockMatrix](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.mllib.linalg.distributed.BlockMatrix).
+Two main matrix types are explored to implement inflation, expansion and normalization steps: [IndexedRowMatrix](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.mllib.linalg.distributed.IndexedRowMatrix) and [BlockMatrix](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.mllib.linalg.distributed.BlockMatrix).

 #### IndexedRowMatrix
  * Advantages: Each row can be stored in a sparse way, normalization is easy to apply since we apply it per row (instead of column like in the original implementation).